ctphoenix/Python-Course-Material/chapter4.md

 For these exercises, functions `count_words_fast`, `read_book`, and `word_stats` are already defined as in the Case 2 Videos (Videos 3.2.x).

 *** =instructions
--  Create a function `word_count_distribution(text)` that takes a book `string` and outputs a dictionary with items corresponding to the count of times a collection of words appears in the translation, and values corresponding to the number of number of words that appear with that frequency.
-Can you accomplish this by using `count_words_fast(text)` in your function?
+- Write a function `word_count_distribution(text)` that takes a book `string` and returns a dictionary with items corresponding to the count of times a collection of words appears in the translation, and values corresponding to the number of number of words that appear with that frequency.
+- First use `count_words_fast(text)` to create a dictionary called `word_counts` with unique words in the dictionary as keys and their frequency in the book as values.
+- Next, create and return a new dictionary `count_distribution` with unique values from `word_counts` as keys and their frequency as values.
+For example, `'you are what you eat'` contains three words that occur once and one word that occurs twice, so `word_count_distribution('you are what you eat')` should return a dictionary `{1:3, 2:1}`.
-- "Romeo and Juliet" is preloaded as `text`.
+- 'Romeo and Juliet' is preloaded as `text`.
 Call `word_count_distribution(text)`, and save the result as `distribution`.

 *** =hint
-- Using `count_words_fast(text)` and the values from `Counter` ought to do the trick!
+- Using `Counter` on the values from `count_words_fast(text)` ought to do the trick!

 *** =pre_exercise_code
 ```{python}